agent-squirrel/OSIRiS/README.md

 USB flash drives for customers in a fast and efficient manner in a variety of file systems.

-OSIRiS is written in C# and is open source under the GPL.
+OSIRiS is written in C#, BATCH and Powershell and is open source under the GPL.